 The upper jaws C and D are used to measure the internal diameter of objects like a hollow cylinder or tube.

-Vernier calliper zero error
+Vernier caliper zero error

-When the jaws of Vernier calippers are brought into contact, the zero of the Vernier must coincide with the zero of the main scale.
+When the jaws of Vernier calipers are brought into contact, the zero of the Vernier must coincide with the zero of the main scale.
 Otherwise, the instrument has an error called zero error.
 Zero error can be negative or positive.

 Negative Zero Error